 Understanding the Customer Experience

 Marketing Week’s research says that, “15 years ago, the average consumer typically used two touch-points when buying an item and only 7% regularly used more than four.
 Today consumers use an average of almost six touch points, with 50% regularly using more than four.”
 This means that a user is taking almost twice as long to get from the beginning of their process or transaction to the final step.
-This leaves a lot more room for something to go wrong, and if you don’t have a 360-degree view on the entire interaction, you may miss a point for critical development or the cause of a crucial error.
+This leaves a lot more room for something to go wrong, and if you don’t have a 360-degree view of the entire interaction, you may miss a point for critical development or the cause of a crucial error.

 The user’s path is also the place where many relationships are built.
 The reliability of a system can make or break a consumer’s relationship with the company.
 According to McKinsey and Company, “Over half of all customer interactions happen during a multi-event, multi-channel journey.”
 With that said, a disjointed customer experience could ultimately be costly for your company in the long run.
+Hence the paramount importance of customer insight tools.

 Utilizing the Information Silo